yulistic/yulistic.github.io/content/post/2017-08-31-libreoffice-draw-export-to-cropped-image.markdown

 4. Enter file name, select format as PNG, check `Selection` and click `Export...`.
 5. `PNG Options` dialog will be displayed.
 Check `Save transparency` for transparent background.

-After click confirm, you will get a png file as you want.
+After clicking `OK`, you will get a png file as you want.